Glutinous Snail Updates

 In April 2017 I converted an old oil tank into 2 ‘ponds’ and began introducing glutinous snails.
 The ponds were almost identical but one received slightly more sun than the other and these snails thrived.
 The sunny snails achieved 2 generations in one season and built up to a population of over 2000.
 The shady snails managed 1 generation and numbered around 200.
 However, the sunny snails began to fall in numbers and eventually died out while the shady population survived.
 We now keep moving snails around trying to find out more about them and we return to their natural habitat to inspect our refuges and record anything we think might help.

 We started the conservation breeding programme with captive snails, so we could get to grips with their life cycle and biological needs.
 We needed to observe their behaviour so we could know how to best serve them.
 Watching snails everyday is time consuming and often uneventful, so I bring snails indoors to live on my desk in order to make incidental observations while I work on other things.
 This can be surprisingly entertaining but even more so when the events of the day are recorded on time lapse and that is what I’d like to share with you.
 On our instagram stories we’re sharing a few seconds every day of the goings on in the jars and tanks on my desk.
 Some days are more exciting than others, but if you’d like to follow along you can find us here.

-There is currently no funding for this project, so sales from our T-shirts and notebooks etc go towards keeping this conservation project going.
-By buying a T-shirt from us you’re helping to save a snail from going extinct – so THANK YOU.
+There is currently no funding for this project, so profits from sales of our products go directly towards keeping this conservation project going.
+By buying a just a card or notebook from us you’re helping to save a snail from going extinct – so THANK YOU.

 Back to the wild